-If your dog exhibits any of these symptoms, call or take your dog to the vet as soon as you can and begin to slowly cool your dog down to avoid shock.
-Heatstroke is an emergency.
+Heat stroke is an emergency.
+If your dog exhibits any of these symptoms, call or take your dog to the vet as soon as you can.
+You should also begin to cool your dog down slowly, to avoid shock.

 How to safely walk your dog on hot days

 If you want to get in your daily walk with your dog, but the forecast calls for a hot day, consider some of these ways to protect your dog from the heat:

 Avoid going for a walk when the day is at its hottest and opt for early morning or evening walks instead.

 Take a shorter walk along a shady path or street to keep cool.
 To prevent paw damage, walk your dog on grass instead of hot pavement.
 To avoid overheating, walk at a slower pace than you normally would (this is especially important for flat-faced breeds since they have a harder time breathing).